AdobeDocs/campaign-classic.en/help/platform/using/adobe-campaign-workspace.md

 >[!NOTE]
 >
 >You can create filters to display only some of the data in a list.
-See [Creating filters](../../platform/using/creating-filters.md).
+See [Create filters](../../platform/using/creating-filters.md).

 ## Formats and units {#formats-and-units}